2021 Best Mathematics Colleges for Non-Traditional Students in New Jersey

 Our rankings recognize New Jersey City University as the #8 school in this year's rankings.
 NJCU is a medium-sized public school located in the city of Jersey City.

-The student loan default rate at NJCU is lower than is typical, just 4.2% of students default in three years.
+The school has a low student loan default rate of 4.2%.
 There are approximately 3,077 students at NJCU that take at least one class online.
 There are roughly 2,199 part time students in attendance at NJCU.

 Full Mathematics at New Jersey City University Report